 Established in 2007 with an initial gift from John M. Webber.
 The purpose of the Scholarship is to provide financial assistance to students enrolled in one of the Business School’s graduate-level programs at the University of Maine, Orono.

-The University of Maine Graduate School awards two scholarships which pay a year’s tuition are available to graduate students whose socioeconomic background, prior academic or work experience, and/or graduate educational interests would bring a unique perspective to the University of Maine community.
-Preference for these scholarships is given to individuals from groups that have been traditionally underrepresented at the University of Maine.
+The University of Maine Graduate School awards two scholarships that pay a year’s tuition are available to graduate students whose socioeconomic background, prior academic or work experience, and/or graduate educational interests would bring a unique perspective to the University of Maine community.
+Preference for these scholarships is given to individuals from groups traditionally underrepresented at the University of Maine.
 Scholarship recipients are required to register for nine hours of credit each semester.
 The Graduate School requests nominations from departments in early February.

 The University of Maine Graduate Student Government awards individual grants for conference presentations, professional development, research supplies, and conference travel.

 MaineMBA students who secure an unfunded or partially funded, Maine-based internships may be eligible for a supplemental stipend through Maine Center Graduate Internship program.
 This program allows MaineMBA students to pursue full and part-time internships with Maine organizations which cannot support paid internships.